sous-chefs/cron/README.md

 end
 ```

-Note: FreeBSD does not support cron.d functionality, so it is emulated. cron fragments are created in /etc/cron.d, then they are concatenated together into /etc/crontab.
+Note: FreeBSD does not support cron.d functionality, so this cookbook emulates that functionality. cron fragments are created in /etc/cron.d, then they are concatenated together into /etc/crontab.
 FreeBSD puts some core OS functionality into /etc/crontab, so the original file is copied to /etc/crontab.os_source, and included in the concatenation.

-Note: This LWRP does not function on Solaris platforms because they do not support running jobs stored in /etc/cron.d.
-Any Solaris users are welcome to test the emulate_cron.d functionality that was implemented for FreeBSD.
-See defaults/attributes.rb for more information.
+Note: This resource does not function on Solaris platforms due to lack of support for /etc/cron.d.
+It's possible that the emulation method used in FreeBSD could be modified to work on Solaris as well given help from the community.

-#### Attributes
+## Attributes

 - `minute`, `hour`, `day`, `month`, `weekday` - schedule your cron job.
 These correspond exactly to their equivalents in the crontab file.
 All default to "*".
 - `predefined_value` - schedule your cron job with one of the special predefined value instead of _**_ * pattern.
 This correspond to `"@reboot"`, `"@yearly"`, `"@annually"`, `"@monthly"`, `"@weekly"`, `"@daily"`, `"@midnight"` or `"@hourly"`.